bonfire-networks/website-blog/code_of_conduct.md

 ### 6. Reporting issues

-All reports will be handled with discretion, and all people involved issues will be treated with respect.
+All reports will be handled with discretion, and all people involved will be treated with respect.

-If you experience or witness harrassment or unacceptable behaviour — or have any other concerns — please use the flagging feature where available, or tag moderator(s) in the thread to bring it to their attention.
+If you experience or witness harassment or unacceptable behaviour — or have any other concerns — please use the flagging feature where available, or tag moderator(s) in the thread to bring it to their attention.
 You can also report it by directly contacting moderator(s), instance admin(s), and/or directly sending a message to the email address on the [project homepage](https://bonfirenetworks.org/).
-If the person you are reporting is on the moderation or admin teams, they must recuse themselves from handling the incident.
+If the person you are reporting is on a moderation or admin team, they must recuse themselves from handling the incident.

 In addition to the points specified in the [Setting Boundaries section](#setting-boundaries), please include in your report:
 - Urgency (e.g. is somebody in danger?) and whether the incident is ongoing